7 questions to ask when touring a day care center

 6. What is the transportation situation?

 If the day care provider uses a shuttle service to transport children, make sure its vehicles are properly certified and safety procedures are followed strictly by knowledgeable professionals.
 For 10 or more passengers, a certification label should be displayed on the vehicle, as required by the Federal Motor Vehicle Safety Standards.
 Children younger than 5 need an approved booster seat, and children 5 and older should be wearing safety fastening devices.
 There should never be an occasion for teachers to leave kids in the car unattended.
 If the center doesn't offer you the opportunity to inspect vehicles, ask for it.
 You may find surprising answers in the mess — or lack thereof — inside that tells you about how the providers operate when parents aren't watching.

 7. What is the visitation policy?

 Look for a center that offers an open door policy for parental visits.
 Some might ask that you refrain during nap time, which is typically fair, but you should never have to schedule an appointment to visit the people caring for your little one.

 "Programs should have procedures in place that allow families [to] be able to visit any area of the facility during regular hours of operation," Willer says.
 "If access is barred for any reason, consider that a red flag and look elsewhere.
 Policies should be designed to protect children's health and safety.
 For example, with transportation, how does the program ensure that no child is accidentally left behind on a bus?"

-Armed with these questions, you should be prepared to find the perfect day care situation for your child.
+Armed with these questions, you should be prepared to find the perfect day care for your child.
 But the question is: Will you be able to handle the first day?

 Sheila Szabo is a freelance creative writer in San Diego, California.
 Her work can be found here.